- Side effects of sleeping pills vary by medication and different people respond differently to them.

 If you notice more mild side effects, you should still speak to your doctor as soon as possible.
 They may be able to suggest a lower dose, a different medication, or a plan for slowly weaning off the medication.

 Know that rebound insomnia can occur when you stop using prescription sleep aids, especially if you stop cold-turkey.
 It can also happen as you’re gradually lowering your dosage.
 Rebound insomnia can feel even more frustrating than your original insomnia, as you may experience vivid dreams, nightmares, and anxiety.
 If you experience this, talk to your doctor.
-They may suggest lowering your dose more gradually.
+They may suggest lowering your dose more gradually or placing you on a different medication.

 Questions To Ask Your Doctor About Sleep Aids and Side Effects